 Dr. Wald’s research interests are in the areas of critical care nephrology and chronic dialysis.
 He is currently leading a Canadian Institutes of Health Research-funded international trial on the impact of the timing of dialysis initiation on survival in critically ill patients with acute kidney injury.
 He also has a strong interest in the long-term outcomes of patients who survive an episode of acute kidney injury and is co-leading a trial that is comparing specialized nephrology care vs usual care in this population.
 In the chronic dialysis area, Dr. Wald co-led a CIHR-funded study on the cardiovascular benefits of incentre nocturnal hemodialysis.
 He recently completed a multicentre pilot trial examining the implementation of two different levels of serum phosphate control in the hemodialysis population.
 A larger definitive trial to evaluate whether intensive serum phosphate lowering mediates improved clinical outcomes is planned.
 As a founding member of the Kidney Dialysis and Transplantation Program of the Institute for Clinical Evaluative Sciences, Dr. Wald is also involved in several studies that are using province-wide administrative data to answer research questions in kidney disease.

-Please note: Dr. Wald is not taking any summer students in 2018.
+Please note: Dr. Wald is not taking any summer students.